 The little boy began to cry at his mother's tone of voice and Hinata felt sorry for him.

-She moved closer to him and was surprised when the boy's jaw dropped and his eyes opened wide as he looked at her.
+She moved closer to him and was surprised when the boy's jaw dropped and his eyes opened wide as he gaped at her.

 Shooting a flustered grin at the boy she lifted her hand and waved her fingers goodbye before vanishing completely right before his eyes.

 "What?"
-His harassed looking mother responded with an inpatient look at him.
+His harassed mother snapped with an inpatient look at him.

 "I saw an angel, she was standing right over there," he told her in awed tones as he pointed excitedly to the spot Hinata had just vacated.